Xeroday/ChromeLogger/README.md

-EZKeylogger
+ChromeLogger
 ================

-A keylogger for web browsers that runs as an extension.
+A keylogger and form grabber for Google Chrome that runs as an extension.